April is Sexual Assault Awareness Month.

 The goal of Sexual Assault Awareness Month (SAAM) is to increase awareness of the prevalence of sexual violence and to provide education to individuals and communities about prevention.
-Sexual violence often has long-term effects on victims, including Post-Traumatic Stress Disorder (PTSD) and suicidality.
+Sexual assault refers to sexual contact or behavior that occurs without explicit consent of the victim, including, rape, attempted rape, or unwanted touching.
+Sexual assault often has long-term effects on victims, including Post-Traumatic Stress Disorder (PTSD) and suicidality.

 How prevalent is sexual assault?